Leayal/SoulWorkerLogin/README.md

 1. For devs who edit or fork this, PLEASE DO NOT STEAL OTHERS' ACCOUNTS.
 It's just sad.
 2. Please help me maintain and fix my dirty codes.
 3. Thank you.

+# Requirements for devs:
+1. Visual Studio 2013 or higher.
+I have used VS2015preview3 for this project.
+2. .NET Framework 4.0 Full Profile.
+3. .NET Framework 3.5 SP1.